 As a fundamental aspect of human experience, color influences our perceptions, emotions, and interactions with the world around us.
 This exhibition – comprised of stained glass works by Randy Glysch and of fiber, needlework, and mixed media stitchworks by twenty-two Memory Cloth Circle artists – will explore the multifaceted impacts of color.

-An opening public reception for this exhibit will from 4:30-6:30pm on Thursday, January 23rd in our McPherson Eye Research Institute’s Mandelbaum and Albert Family Vision Gallery on the ninth floor of the Wisconsin Institutes for Medical Research, 1111 Highland Ave.
+There will be an opening public reception for this exhibit from 4:30-6:30pm on Thursday, January 23rd in our McPherson Eye Research Institute’s Mandelbaum and Albert Family Vision Gallery on the ninth floor of the Wisconsin Institutes for Medical Research, 1111 Highland Ave.

 From October 3rd, 2024 through January 10th, 2025 in the McPherson ERI’s Mandelbaum & Albert Family Vision Gallery: